11 Phone Selling Techniques That Work. Grow Your Sales Right Now!

 This practice is strongly recommended.

-However, keep in mind, do not overuse this tactic.
+However, keep in mind that you should not overuse this tactic.

 Inserting the customer’s name into every sentence will only make the sales representative look like the creepy uncle at the dinner table.
 A salesman-robot hybrid strikes back…